 Discoveries at the University of Oregon do not stay confined to the laboratory—they are out creating jobs and improving the lives of the people in our state, country, and world.

-- 22 startups from the UO; 8 startups from the RAIN Eugene Accelerator.
+- 8 startups from the RAIN Eugene Accelerator.

 - Return on research through licensing income (licensing income divided by research expenditures) in 2014 was 9.2%, putting the university among the top performing research institutions nationally.